 “Mom, I’ll see you tomorrow, I love you,”

-20-year-old club promoter, Peter Brozowitz (some reports refer to him as Broswick) and his friends, Matthew Abrams, Philip Watson, Keith Cummings, and Anthony Schimizzi – all from Rochester – were staying at the Blue Water Resort on South Ocean Boulevard, about 1.4 miles from where Brittanee and her friends were staying.
+Club promoter Peter Brozowitz, then 20 years old, and his friends – Matthew Abrams, Philip Watson, Keith Cummings, and Anthony Schimizzi – stayed at the BlueWater Resort on South Ocean Boulevard, about 1.4 miles from Drexel’s hotel.

-The next morning on April 25th, between 11:00 a.m. and noon, Brittanee met Brozowitz and his gang on the beach near Blue Water Resort.
-Later that night, Brittanee met with the group again in their hotel room around 8 p.m.
+The following day between 11 a.m. and noon, Drexel met Brozowitz and his gang on the beach near BlueWater Resort and again around 8 p.m. in their hotel room.

-Brittanee left Blue Water around 8:10 p.m. and has not been seen since, according to the police report.
+Drexel left BlueWater for Bar Harbor around 8:10 p.m. to return the pair of shorts she was wearing to one of her friends and has not been seen since, according to the police report.

-Brittanee never did.
+Drexel never did.

-A few hours later, around 1 a.m. on April 26, Brozowitz and his friends hurriedly checked out of the Blue Water Resort and headed back to Rochester.
-Upon his arrival back in Rochester, Brozowitz immediately lawyered up.
+A few hours later, around 1 a.m. on April 26, 2009, Brozowitz and his friends hurriedly checked out of the BlueWater Resort and returned to Rochester.
+Upon his arrival, Brozowitz immediately lawyered up.

-Brittanee Drexel has never been found.
+Drexel has never been found.
 Her family believes she is a victim of human trafficking.
 Others believe she was murdered and her body dumped in a swamp.

 Overall, from 1997-2010, South Carolina reported 12 cases of documented sex trafficking.
 Out of those cases, 12 individual women were victims of this crime, according to Doors to Freedom, an organization that helps victims of sex trafficking.

-In 2005, Jose Hernandez-Becerra of Myrtle Beach, SC was charged with Prostitution/Brothel Owner and Sex Trafficking involving multiple victims.
+In 2005, Jose Hernandez-Becerra of Myrtle Beach, SC, was charged with Prostitution/Brothel Owner and Sex Trafficking involving multiple victims.

-In October 2009, Jorge Flores-Rojas was convicted of operating a sex trafficking business from Charlotte, NC to Washington D.C.
+In October 2009, Jorge Flores-Rojas was convicted of operating a sex trafficking business from Charlotte, NC, to Washington, D.C.
 He was arrested in Myrtle Beach.

 Update: June 9, 2016: FBI believe Brittanee Drexel may have been held captive for several days and murdered.